dapt4/telegram_bot_rocket/maintainable_code.md

 - Modulate the application: The application is separated into modules, in which each one performs a specific action, so that if a change needs to be made, it will not affect the other modules.

+- Design patterns: Design patterns such as "singleton" and "decorator" are used to solve problems.